-Nina Colosi is the Founder and Creative Director of Streaming Museum, launched in New York City in 2008 at the cusp of the expansion of the internet, screen culture and mobile devices.
+Nina Colosi is the Founder and Creative Director of Streaming Museum, launched in New York City in 2008 at the cusp of a new wave of expansion of the internet, screen culture and mobile devices.
 It was conceived as a public art experiment to use technology to produce and present programs of international arts and visionary ideas in public spaces and cultural centers on 7 continents and StreamingMuseum.org.
-The experiment developed, and over the years the museum’s programs have reached millions in over 80 locations from North Pole to South Pole, world cities to remote locations.
+The experiment developed, and over the years the museum’s programs have reached millions from North Pole to South Pole, world cities to remote locations.

 The museum’s arts programs have promoted the culture, international relations, historic commemoration, and tourism of countries, and have given visibility to foundations and brands that support the arts.

-Currently in development is A View From The Cloud, a multi-year international touring project of art and creative technology to sharpen how we see the world and to showcase practical innovations that advance humanitarian objectives and the UN Sustainable Development Goals.
+A culmination of concepts that drive Streaming Museum is presented in A View From The Cloud — a multi-year international touring project of art and creative technology to sharpen how we see the world and to showcase innovations that advance humanitarian objectives and the UN Sustainable Development Goals.
 A View From The Cloud is co-produced with World Council of Peoples for the United Nations.
-It was introduced on September 14, 2015 at Dag Hammarskjold Plaza – “the Gateway to the United Nations”, in a program that featured 8 international artists, and presentations by United Nations Assistant Secretary General Janos Pasztor and astronaut Ron Garan.
-A program at the UN with experts across fields is planned for 2017.
+It was introduced on September 14, 2015 at Dag Hammarskjold Plaza – “the Gateway to the United Nations”, in a program that featured international artists and presentations by United Nations Assistant Secretary General Janos Pasztor and astronaut Ron Garan.
+A View From The Cloud Exhibitions and public programs with experts across fields have been presented in Helsinki, Finland and Kvinesdal, Norway, and the United Nations Church Center.

 Previously, Colosi had produced and curated The Project Room for New Media and Performing Arts at Chelsea Art Museum in New York City (2003-2010) and “Digital Art @Google”, an exhibition and public program series at Google’s New York City headquarters.

-Since 2001 she has also produced exhibitions of benchmark new media art, and cultural and historic relevance, and has participated in conferences in Hong Kong, NY, Moscow, Buenos Aires, Dubai, Montreal, Berlin and other cities.
+Since 2001 she has also produced exhibitions of benchmark new media art and cultural and historic relevance, and participated in conferences in Hong Kong, NY, Moscow, Madrid, Buenos Aires, Dubai, Montreal, Berlin and other cities.
 Streaming Museum has been featured in professional international publications.

-In her early career Colosi was an award winning electronic music composer after receiving a Master degree from Manhattan School of Music, NYC.
-She is a board member of World Council of Peoples for the United Nations, and the International Commerce Center Hong Kong Open Sky Project.
+In her early career Colosi was an award winning electronic music composer after receiving a Master degree in piano from Manhattan School of Music in NYC as a student of Seymour Lipkin.
+Postgraduate she studied film and TV production at Fairfied University.
+Colosi is a board member of World Council of Peoples for the United Nations, and the International Commerce Center Hong Kong Open Sky Project.